usc-isi-i2/DSCI-510-Fall-2024/README.md

 ## Create a Github account

-All students should have a github account, use [this](https://github.com/signup) link to sign up for a new account in case you already do not have one.
+All students should have a github account, use [this](https://github.com/signup) link to sign up for a new account in case you do not have one.

 ## Conda: Installation and Virtual Environment setup